A trouble in the GRP production department

-In the second case, instead, it’s very different to say: “The timing belt is intact but, as it has completed a certain number of kilometers, it’s time to replace it”, because the likelihood of damage increases after a certain period of time, so I replace it in advance (this is preventive maintenance).
+But in the second case it is very different to say: “The timing belt is intact but, as it has completed a certain number of kilometers, it’s time to replace it.”
+Because the likelihood of damage increases after a certain period of time, so I replace it in advance (this is preventive maintenance).

 I have yet to see a component that does not wear out when it comes to systems in motion.
 The starting point is very simple: every component is subject to wear and tear.